In my files is a list of “Life’s Unanswered Questions.” Can you answer these?

-That’s especially true at certain times of the year.
-In the fall, for example, there is the din of ads pitching every imaginable product “just in time for Christmas.”
-There are singing Santas on the self and musical “trees” (green plastic with built in lights is hardly a tree).
-The calendar shouts loudly, “Quick, off to grandma’s house for thanksgiving.
+That’s especially true this time of year.
+There is the din of ads pitching every imaginable product “just in time for Christmas.”
+There are singing Santas on the self at the store and musical “trees” (Is green plastic with built in lights is really a tree?).
+The calendar shouts loudly this time of year, too.
+“Quick, off to grandma’s house for thanksgiving.
 Stop by the mall for the big sale.
 Bake some cookies for the party.
 Wrap those gifts.
 Clean the house for the guests.”
-It gets louder and busier as we move from holiday to holiday.
+It gets louder and louder as we move from holiday to holiday.

-On a quiet, starlit night long ago, “there were shepherds living out in the fields” (Luke 2:8).
+On a quiet, starlit night long ago, “there were shepherds living out in the fields nearby, keeping watch over their flocks at night” (Luke 2:8).
 An angel appeared to them, then a whole chorus of the heavenly host, announcing the most important birth of human history.

-And, there in that still night, the shepherds heard the angels sing.
+And, there in that still night, they heard.

 They heard!
 Because there was little noise to distract them, they were able to hear the herald angels sing.